metomi/metomi-vms/README.md

 In order to use a virtual machine (VM), you must first install:
  * [VirtualBox](https://www.virtualbox.org/), software that enables running of virtual machines (version 5.1.x or later required).
-   * As an alternative, [VMware Workstation Player](https://www.vmware.com/uk/products/workstation-player.html) can also be used to run the virtual machine.
+   * As an alternative, [VMware Workstation Player](https://www.vmware.com/uk/products/workstation-player.html) or [VMware Fusion](https://www.vmware.com/uk/products/fusion.html) can also be used to run the virtual machine.
 See the [VMware section](#vmware) for further information.
  * [Vagrant](https://www.vagrantup.com/), software that allows easy configuration of virtual machines (version 2.0.x or later required).

 These applications provide point-and-click installers for Windows and can usually be installed via the package manager on Linux systems.